Deterministic Sparse Suffix Sorting in the Restore Model: Sparse Suffix Sorting

 \section{Sparse Suffix Sorting}

 The sparse suffix sorting problem asks for the order of suffixes starting at certain positions in a text~$T$.
-In our case, these positions can be given online, i.e., sequentially and in an arbitrary order.
-We collect them conceptually in a dynamic set~$\Pos$.
-Due to the online setting, we represent the order of the suffixes $\Suf(\Pos)$ starting at those positions by a dynamic, self-balancing binary search tree (e.g., an AVL tree).
-Each node of the tree is associated with a distinct suffix in $\Suf(\Pos)$, and the lexicographic order is used as the sorting criterion.
+In our case, these positions need only be given online, i.e., sequentially and in an arbitrary order.
+We collect them conceptually in a dynamic set~$\Pos$ with $m := \abs{\Pos}$.
+The online sparse suffix sorting problem is to keep the suffixes starting at the positions stored in the incrementally growing set~$\Pos$ in sorted order.
+Due to the online setting, we represent the order of $\Suf(\Pos)$ by a dynamic, self-balancing binary search tree (e.g., an AVL tree).
+Each node of the tree is associated with a distinct suffix in $\Suf(\Pos)$; the lexicographic order is used as the sorting criterion.